Bullsnake: Thermoregulation

 Bullsnakes are ectothermic reptiles and need to regulate their body temperature via thermoregulation.
-One study on northern populations in Canadian grasslands found that they can often be observed basking in sunny areas when needing to warm up and will retreat into their burrows when needing to cool down.
-Research indicates that bullsnakes actually prefer burrows in open grassland areas as opposed to shaded woodland areas.
-This is because living in an open space makes thermoregulation easier.
-Rather than avoiding trees and overhanging vegetation to reach a sunny area bullsnakes can simply bask in the sun at the mouth of their burrows.
-Thermal gradients also play a role in bullsnake thermoregulation as different temperatures at different locations will determine where the snake will travel throughout the day to maintain its preferred body temperature.
+One study on northern populations in Canadian grasslands found that they can often be observed basking in sunny areas when needing to warm up and retreat into their burrows when needing to cool down.
+Bullsnakes actually prefer burrows in open grassland areas as opposed to shaded woodland areas, because living in an open space makes thermoregulation easier.
+Rather than avoiding trees and overhanging vegetation to reach a sunny area, bullsnakes can simply bask in the sun at the mouth of their burrows.
+Thermal gradients also play a role in bullsnake thermoregulation, as different temperatures at different locations determine where the snake travels throughout the day to maintain its preferred body temperature.

-In northern regions of their range, bullsnakes will enter a dormant state called brumation in order to conserve energy during the winter months.
-Bullsnakes will brumate in their burrows below the frostline typically from October to April.
-They will often nest in large colonies even with various species of snakes like rattlesnakes and garter snakes in order to conserve heat.
+In northern regions of their range, bullsnakes enter a dormant state called brumation to conserve energy during the winter.
+They brumate in their burrows below the frostline typically from October to April.
+They often nest in large colonies even with various species of snakes including rattlesnakes and garter snakes to conserve heat.
 Bullsnakes can also shut off blood flow to certain areas of the body to control body temperature.
-They will decrease blood flow to the head when they are too warm in order to expel heat from their tails, and will increase blood flow to their head in colder temperatures to conserve heat.
+They decrease blood flow to the head when they are too warm to expel heat from their tails and increase blood flow to their heads in colder temperatures to conserve heat.